JosLopes/LI3/DEVELOPERS.md

 # GitHub Actions

-The CI pipeline is very simple: it checks if the code is correctly formatted, and it builds the project.
-These can be run locally, without any containerization.
+The CI pipeline is very simple: it checks if the code is correctly formatted, and it builds the project. `shellcheck` verification of scripts is also present.
+All of these can be run locally, without any containerization.

 However, you may want to run the CI actions in a environment similar to the one in a GitHub runner, for example, to use the same version of `clang-format`.
 Our actions are compatible with